 A virtual private server ( VPS), as the name suggests is a private server but virtual.
 A physical server is virtually partitioned and each partition acts as an individual container.

-Each partition act as a full fledge system where you can install your own operating system, your own web server, etc.
+Each partition acts as a full-fledged system where you can install your own operating system, your own web server, etc.

 VPS offers a sort of isolation to each account although they share the same physical server.